 This course is designed for students with an interest in martial arts.
 The course is geared toward International Okinawan Goju-Ryu Karate-Do Federation (IOGKF), and Tae Kwon Do Federation, with phrases and terms from other styles for general informational usage.
 Emphasis is placed on the fundamentals of martial arts, including martial arts safety skills and etiquette, punches, blocks, strikes, kicks, stances, vital points, tournament terminology, numbers and kata and forms, (Poomse) Kick/strike analysis, flexibility, conditioning and endurance are stressed in the progression of the class.
-Students must demonstrate increased proficiency and skill attainment with each repetition.
-This course may be taken four times for credit.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.